 - You may experience early release as the result of a Certification Review Hearing or Habeas Corpus Hearing.

-- You sign on for continued voluntary treatment.
+- You sign a form for continued voluntary treatment.

 - You are referred for a conservatorship.